 Yin yoga is the only style of yoga I teach now because it’s exactly what we all need more of – physical ease, mental calm, emotional peace, soulful quiet, and the practice of slowing down. -Angela Kittock, Yin Yoga + Meditation Teacher

 For all In-Person Yin Yoga & Mindfulness Classes:

 Brooklyn Center, MN 55430

-(This is located in a personal residence; just come to the front door and the yoga studio is right next to this entrance!).
+(Address will be sent to participants after registering for classes!
+This is located in a personal residence; just come to the front door and the yoga studio is right next to this entrance!).